Wiley (publisher): Journal protests

 In 2020, the entire editorial board of the European Law Journal resigned over a dispute about contract terms and the behavior of its publisher, Wiley.
 The staff alleged that Wiley did not allow the editorial board members to decide editorial appointments and decisions.

 A majority of the editorial board of the journal Diversity & Distributions resigned in 2018 after Wiley allegedly blocked the publication of a letter protesting the publisher's decision to make the journal entirely open access.

 Publication practices

-According to Retraction Watch, Wiley makes some articles disappear from their journals without any explanation.
+According to Retraction Watch, Wiley sometimes removes articles from their journals' websites without any explanation.

 Manipulation of bibliometrics

 According to Goodhart's law and concerned academics like the signatories of the San Francisco Declaration on Research Assessment, commercial academic publishers benefit from manipulation of bibliometrics and scientometrics like the journal impact factor, which is often used as proxy of prestige and can influence revenues, including public subsidies in the form of subscriptions and free work from academics.

 Five Wiley journals, which exhibited unusual levels of self-citation, had their journal impact factor of 2019 suspended from Journal Citation Reports in 2020, a sanction which hit 34 journals in total.